openharmony/docs/en/application-dev/reference/apis-arkgraphics2d/_native_window.md

 Obtains the **OHNativeWindowBuffer** that was flushed to the buffer queue last time through an **OHNativeWindow** instance.
 The difference between this function and **OH_NativeWindow_GetLastFlushedBuffer** lies in the matrix.

+This function must be used in pair with **OH_NativeWindow_NativeObjectUnreference**.
+Otherwise, memory leak occurs.

+This function is not thread-safe.

 **System capability**: SystemCapability.Graphic.Graphic2D.NativeWindow

 **Since**: 12